Ogechukwu11/alx-system_engineering-devops/0x06-regular_expressions/README.md

 - [] matches any one of the characters inside.
 - ^ matches the start of a string.
 - $ matches the end of a string.
+- {} used to specify the exact number of occurrences or a range of occurrences of a character or a group of characters.

 ## Why Learn Regex?